dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2935: A fair tax system can encourage growth and fairness.
+### T2935: Focus on an equitable tax system that encourages growth and rewards hard work.

 |Support|
 |---|